-Terminal Functions (continued)
+Terminal Functions (Continued)

-TERMINAL NAME I/O DESCRIPTION ORB O (port B) Output-ready flag.
+TERMINAL NAME I/O DESCRIPTION ORB O (port B) Port-B output-ready flag.
 ORB is synchronized to the low-to-high transition of CLKB.
 When ORB is low, FIFO1 is empty and reads from its memory are disabled.
 Ready data is present on the output register of FIFO1 when ORB is high.
 ORB is forced low when FIFO1 is reset and goes high on the third low-to-high transition of CLKB after a word is loaded to empty memory.
+RDYA O (port A) Port-A ready.
+A high on W/RA selects the inverted state of IRA for output on RDYA, and a low on W/RA selects the inverted state of ORA for output on RDYA.
+RDYB O (port B) Port-B ready.
+A low on $\overline{W}/RB$ selects the inverted state of IRB for output on $\overline{RDYB}$ , and a high on $\overline{W}/RB$ selects the inverted state of ORB for output on $\overline{RDYB}$ .
+RFM I FIFO1 read from mark.
+When FIFO1 is in retransmit mode, a high on RFM enables a low-to-high transition of CLKB to reset the FIFO1 read pointer to the retransmit location and output the first retransmit data.
 RST1 I FIFO1 reset.
 To reset FIFO1, four low-to-high transitions of CLKA and four low-to-high transitions of CLKB must occur while RST1 is low.
 The low-to-high transition of RST1 latches the status of FS0 and FS1 for AFA and AEB offset selection.
 FIFO1 must be reset upon power up before data is written to its RAM.
 RST2 I FIFO2 reset.
 To reset FIFO2, four low-to-high transitions of CLKA and four low-to-high transitions of CLKB must occur while RST2 is low.
 The low-to-high transition of RST2 latches the status of FS0 and FS1 for AFB and AEA offset selection.
 FIFO2 must be reset upon power up before data is written to its RAM.
+RTM I FIFO1 retransmit mode.
+When RTM is high and valid data is present on the output of FIFO1, a low-to-high transition of CLKB selects the data for the beginning of a FIFO1 retransmit.
+The selected position remains the initial retransmit point until a low-to-high transition of CLKB occurs while RTM is low, which takes FIFO out of retransmit mode.
 W/RA I Port-A write/read select.
-A high on $W/\overline{R}A$ selects a write operation and a low selects a read operation on port A for a low-to-high transition of CLKA.
-The A0 - A35 outputs are in the high-impedance state when $W/\overline{R}A$ is high.
+A high on W/RA selects a write operation and a low selects a read operation on port A for a low-to-high transition of CLKA.
+The A0-A31 outputs are in the high-impedance state when W/RA is high.
 W/RB I Port-B write/read select.
-A low on $\overline{W}/RB$ selects a write operation and a high selects a read operation on port B for a low-to-high transition of CLKB.
-The B0-B35 outputs are in the high-impedance state when $\overline{W}/RB$ is low.
+A low on $\overline{W}$ /RB selects a write operation and a high selects a read operation on port B for a low-to-high transition of CLKB.
+The B0-B31 outputs are in the high-impedance state when $\overline{W}$ /RB is low.